virajbhutada/Students-Grievance-Management-System/README.md

 **Getting Started:**

 If you are new to contributing, you can start by:
-1. [Exploring open issues](https://github.com/virajbhutada/Students-Grievance-System-for-Educational-Institutions/issues) and pick one that interests you.
+1. [Exploring open issues](https://github.com/virajbhutada/Students-Grievance-System-for-Educational-Institutions/issues) and picking one that interests you.
 2. Forking the repository and creating a branch for your contributions.

 We appreciate your commitment to making education better through technology!